-If a program is derived from XTide source code, I call it a port.
+If a program is derived from XTide source code, I call it a port, even if there are significant changes, code added and code deleted.
 If a program contains no XTide source code but can use the same harmonics files that some version of XTide did, I call it a non-port.
 These are only listed if there is no good port to a given platform.
 This is not an attempt to track all tide-predicting software, only that with some commonality with XTide.
 Better software having nothing to do with XTide may be available, but is not listed here.

 These programs are all maintained by different people.
 They may be significantly different from XTide 2 as documented here.
 If you have problems with a port or non-port, please contact the correct maintainer.
 I cannot help with anything but the canonical Unix distribution.